squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::

 The syntax for the URL uses [sqlalchemy database URLs](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
-Since sqlite databases don't require a username and password, the **credential** field can be either set to `null` or omitted entirely.
+Since SQLite databases don't require a username and password, the **credential** field can be either set to `null` or omitted entirely.
 More details on setting and using credential keys and connections can be found in the [Database Connections](./topics/database) page.

 The **connections** section should now look like this: